lab-v2/langdiversity/docs/langdiversity_library.md

 ### Output:

+- `selected_data`: A dictionary containing:
-- `selected_prompt`: The prompt that meets the specified diversity criteria (either min or max) among the given list of prompts.
+  - `selected_prompts`: A list of selected prompts based on the specified diversity criteria (either min or max).
-- `selected_measure`: The diversity measure of the `selected_prompt` based on the specified diversity measure (e.g., entropy).
+  - `diversity`: The diversity score of these selected prompts, based on the specified diversity measure (e.g., entropy).